harshshredding/Convolutional-Composer-Classification/README.md

 (mypy3env)$ jupyter notebook
 ```

 When you will run your first model in jupyter notebook, all the music data required for classification will be downloaded to a `./data` folder.
 This will only happen once; the following runs will used cached data.
+The `lib/config.py` file contains a list of urls of git repos from which data will be downloaded.